Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Conclusion

 \section{Conclusion}

-We have designed a resource disaggregated \ac{HPC} rack that uses modern photonic links and switches to meet \ac{BER} and bandwidth requirements of \ac{HPC} applications, has a negligible power impact, uses distributed indirect routing instead of complex switch reconfiguration, and provides a 23.9\% for \acp{CPU} or 61.5\% for \acp{GPU} speedup compared to a similar disaggregated rack implemented with modern electronic switches.
-Our architecture enables a disaggregated system to preserve its performance but use \emph{43\% fewer overall chips}.
+We discuss a resource-disaggregated \ac{HPC} rack that uses modern photonic links and switches to meet \ac{BER} and bandwidth requirements of \ac{HPC} applications, has just a 5\% power overhead, uses distributed indirect routing, is faster than an equivalent architecture with electronic switches, and allows an iso-performance system to have 44\% fewer chips.